system76/docs/_articles/upgrade.md

 description: >
     Official directions to upgrade your System76 computer to the latest version of Ubuntu.
 keywords:
-    - Ubuntu 15.04
+    - Ubuntu 15.10
-    - Vivid Vervet
+    - Wily Werewolf
     - Upgrade
     - Update
     - Release